ucd-library/cork-icon/readme.md

-# cork-icon (WIP)
+# cork-icon

-This package allows you to use icons in any cork-app-utils application with the following features:
+This package allows you to use icons in any [cork-app-utils](https://github.com/ucd-library/cork-app-utils) application with the following features:
-- Dynamically load only the icons you need in your SPA
+- Dynamically load only the icons you need in your SPA, including lazy loading
 - Seamlessly integrate custom icons with Font Awesome
-- Easily share icons between projects
+- Easily share custom icons between projects
 - Allow users to search for and select icons with a custom element

 # Usage